rkaufman3/Meca-482/README.md

 algorithms -in a low-cost and streamlined fashion.
 In that regard, the project team is expected to create a mathematical model of the system with a designed control system.

+Interpertation:
+- Produce a controller that balances a rotary inverted pendulum in its upright position starting from its downright position.
+- Only the motor on the base which is connected to the pendulum arm has controlable movement (making it an underactuated system).
+  Therefore, the controller has t move this arm in such a fashion (with the help of a sensor providing data of pendulum link) to force the pendulum link to balance.
+- Simulate this system in Coppelia.

 Deliverables:
 - The team is expected to present their project (~ 5mins) and build a web page which contains all deliverables in GitHub.